LOtting/COG-01/nodejs/homework.md

 ## 1.)
 Follow the REPL Driven Development (RDD) tutorial at the "interactive-mode.md" file.

+Creat a folder "RDD-workshop" cd into it and follow the tutorial.

 Start at line "RDD stands for REPL Driven Development".
 Information about TDD and BDD is not important yet!

 ### Hints:
 You have to insert REPL samples line by line and hit "Return",